nikopj/Traveler-SCD/README.md

   2) World Traveling backpacker

 ### Our Start: the initial value proposition
   We started off tackling this customer segment with the idea of a smart connceted keychain.
-The idea was that this keychian would connect via bluetooth to one's phone, and would alert them if the keychain (or any possesions connected) were left behind.
-We thought this was a perfect product for a World Travler, as they have to maintain a budget and schedule, and cannot afford to lose their belongings – boy we're we wrong.
+The idea was that this keychain would connect via bluetooth to one's phone, and would alert them if the keychain (or any possesions connected) were left behind.
+We thought this was a perfect product for a World Traveler, as they have to maintain a budget and schedule, and cannot afford to lose their belongings.
+However interviews showed how only 1 in 8 people actually cared about item loss.
 ### Primary Interviews:
   We conducted our primary interviews with the motive to validate our initial value proposition.
 We interviewd world travelers in both Grand Central and Times Square, asking what their largest concern whilst traveling was.
 We discovered that item loss